distribution/distribution/docs/compatibility.md

 The Docker Engine constructs a _Schema 1_ manifest which the registry persists to disk.

-When the manifest is pulled by digest or tag with any docker version, a _Schema 1_ manifest is returned.
+When the manifest is pulled by digest or tag with any Docker version, a _Schema 1_ manifest is returned.